 Content curation means showing customers relevant content to engage them better.
 For example, displaying blogs related to recently-read articles, suggestions based on recently-purchased items, and the movie recommendations by Netflix.

-Voice and Text Recognition
+Artificial Intelligence in Voice and Text Recognition

 AI lets users talk into the device and get the relevant information.
 Voice recognition technology is an AI innovation that is widely-used and very popular; more programs and software are being developed to increase its functionality.